If Elon Musk decided to enter the open job market for CEO, how long do you think it will take for companies to hire him?

 Candidate experience is important, so is hiring skilled candidates faster.
 Why not choose a pre-employment testing software that can do both?

 Creating fun & quick assessments with your own company’s branding will help boost the candidate experience as you will have more time to spend with the candidates trying to understand them rather than assessing their skills.

 Remember: Following candidate experience, best practices will help in increasing candidate experience in a positive way to fetch top talent.
 Keep that in mind when you read the below points.

 1. Fast and right hiring decisions will fetch top candidates —

 Top talent is gone from the market within 10 days.
 A faster process means your chances of getting top candidates in higher than other companies.
-Top talent usually have their own opinion about the hiring process and if you ask silly questions or take not so required interview rounds, they will notice, will be frustrated and won't even bother to continue in your recruitment process.
+Top talent usually has their own opinion about the hiring process and if you ask silly questions or take not-so-required interview rounds, they will notice, will be frustrated, and won't even bother to continue in your recruitment process.

-So, having a right and a faster hiring process should be your main priority because this is the first step where candidates will create an assumption about you.
+So, having the right and a faster hiring process should be your main priority because this is the first step where candidates will create an assumption about you.

 2. Start with the right job description -